 The small settlement of Qeqertarsuaq is located on the south coast of Disko Island.
 In 1773 the first whaling base was founded.
 Whaling has been of great importance to the town over the past two centuries.
 Hunting and fishing are still the primary occupations for the island’s inhabitants.

 Day 12 Kangerlussuaq

 In the morning we reach the 120-mile (190 km) Kangerlussuaq Fjord and the town of the same name.
 It’s time to say goodbye to the SEAVENTURE.
-Take a look at our air&ground package for this tour to enjoy a comfortable journey home.
+Take a look at our Air & Ground Package (2023 on request) for this tour to enjoy a comfortable journey home.